NM-TAFE/civ-ipriot-smiley/README.md

 ### After you have submitted

-You may want to merge the changes back to your `main` branch.
+You may want to merge the changes back to your `main` branch using a pull request.

 ### Stretch goals